mephistolist/pfpb/README.md

 # sysrc pf_enable="YES"
 pf_enable: NO -> YES
 ```
 You will need to have some kind of /etc/pf.conf for pf and this program to work.
-If you are unfamilar with this, you may like the following and edit for your needs:
+If you are unfamilar with this, you may use something like the following and edit for your needs:

 ```
 # Skip filtering on the loopback interface